0

 • India

-The epidemiology of primary gastric lymphoma differs across countries due to varying risk factors, including unhealthy dietary patterns, alcohol and tobacco use, weakened immune systems, chronic gastritis, and autoimmune conditions.
-Non-Hodgkin lymphoma, a group of lymphoid-origin malignancies, is the most common type of blood cancer in The United States.
-Extranodal non-Hodgkin lymphoma, representing 30-40% of all non-Hodgkin lymphoma cases, often manifests in the gastrointestinal tract.
-Primary intestinal non-Hodgkin lymphoma makes up around 2% of gastrointestinal cancers, accounting for 0.2% of large intestinal and 2% of small intestinal cancers.
+The epidemiology of primary gastric lymphoma varies between countries owing to the differences in factors such as poor dietary habits, alcohol and tobacco smoking, weakened immune system, chronic gastritis and autoimmune disorders and others.
+Non-Hodgkin lymphoma (NHL) which is a term that includes a variety of neoplasms of lymphoid origin is the most prevalent kind of blood cancer in the United States.
+About 30-40% of all NHL cases are extranodal non-Hodgkin lymphoma (EN-NHL), which most frequently occurs in the gastrointestinal tract.
+About 2% of all gastrointestinal cancers are primary intestinal non-Hodgkin lymphoma (PI-NHL), which accounts for 0.2% of all large intestinal cancers and 2% of all small intestinal cancers.

 Key Questions Answered

-• What are the common diagnostic challenges in early detection of primary gastric lymphoma in clinical settings?
+• What are the key findings of primary gastric lymphoma epidemiology in the 8 major markets?

-• What are the most affected ethnic or demographic groups for primary gastric lymphoma, and why?
+• What are the currently available treatments for primary gastric lymphoma?

 Table of Contents